GENRC

 PROC[:[EXE][:FLAGS]]

 Look for matching program in /proc/PID/*.
-If EXE is not supplied or empty, program name from --program will be used.
+If EXE is not supplied or empty, the program name from --program will be used.
 FLAGS are:

 e